Link to section⚙️ Programming Languages

 Python took first place for the most popular language.

-While programming language choice correlated with total compensation, this seems largely explained by differences in experience.
-Swift users had the highest median pay at ¥13 million and a median of 10.5 years of experience, while Dart users had the lowest pay at ¥4.5 million and the least experience at 5 years.
+While programming language choice did correlate with total compensation, this seems largely explained by differences in experience.
+Elixir, Kotlin, and Swift users had the highest median pay at ¥12.5 million, with median experience levels of 18, 10.5, and 10 years respectively.
+In contrast, Dart and PHP users had the lowest pay at ¥5.5 million and the least amount of experience at 5 years.

 Link to section🌐 Web Frameworks